 December 13th: PreK 2-3

-This year’s Back to School Open Houses will be held Thursday, September 6.
+This year’s Back to School Open Houses will be held on Thursday, August 29.
 Parents and students are cordially invited to meet the faculty and staff, visit classrooms, and gather information about learning and curriculum at AISB this year.

 Pre-kindergarten Back to School Open House Morning runs from 7:30am to 8:10am in the Pre-K classrooms.